Vita Buivid

 Buivid, started working with animation and painting, after graduation from the Dnepropetrovsk State University in 1988.
-She moved to Leningrad (now St. Petersburg, Russia), and later to Moscow, and to the Netherlands...
+She moved to Leningrad (now St. Petersburg, Russia), and later to Moscow, and to the Netherlands.

 Life

 Vita was born in Dnepropetrovsk, USSR, now Ukraine.
 Buivid has been engaged in contemporary art since the late 1980s, initially photography and photo-based art.
 In the early 1990s, she began to add to her work watercolour, oil, textiles and collage, not limited by pure print.

-Since 1990 she has taken part in numerous exhibitions in Russia and worldwide.
+Since 1990 she has taken part in numerous exhibitions worldwide.
 In 1994, Vita received a grant from the CIRC Foundation promoting cultural exchange between Russia and the Netherlands and worked on a project regarding the influence of Dutch art on Russian culture.
 With support from Rutgers University, she travelled to New York to work on a photo project, and also was influenced by fashion photography and started to work with local fashion magazines on her return to Russia.
 In 2000 Vita received a grant from la Mairie de Paris and spent two months at the Cité internationale des arts residence working on project «Paris.
 Red» and produced a limited edition artist book.

-Vita Buivid is considered to be one of the forward-thinking feminists in Russian art.
-The most remarkable projects in recent years have been a series of «How I Spent My Summer», nominated for a Kandinsky Prize in 2009, colliding the collage images of peaceful relaxation with a military invasion, and «Peonymania», 2013.
+In 1990s - 2000s Vita Buivid was considered to be one of the forward-thinking feminists in Russian art.
+The most notable project in past years have been a series «How I Spent My Summer», nominated for a Kandinsky Prize in 2009, colliding the collage images of peaceful relaxation with a military invasion, and «Peonymania», 2013.
 Both projects are based on carefully guarded family history, discovered and interpreted by the artist.